dbeckwith/factorio-resource-map-markers/README.md

 * `/resource-map-markers show` - Show any hidden resource markers without scanning chunks.
 Will also restore any markers you may have deleted manually.
 * `/resource-map-markers mark-here` - Search your current chunk for resources and add markers for them.

+I made this mod as an alternative to [Resource Map Label Marker](https://mods.factorio.com/mod/resourceMarker) because I didn't like how that mod revealed new chunks to mark resources.
+My mod will never reveal new chunks or mark resources on chunks outside of ones that are already visible.
+I also just thought it would be fun to learn more about modding by implementing this myself.
+I ended up with a very different approach than that mod which should be very efficient even for large maps.

 ## Known issues

 * Marker labels use the internal name of the resource.
 Currently there is no way to fix this since Factorio mods cannot access the translated names of things.